YanaSiao/polimi-cse-study-materials/reinforcement-learning/oral_exam_questions.md

 - What happens if we introduce a baseline that **increases bias**?
 - What happens if the baseline depends only on the **state** and not on the full trajectory?
   - (reduced bias while maintaining variance reduction)

+---

+This question bank is a community-driven effort.
+To keep this document accurate and helpful for future students, please contribute if you have recently taken this exam:

+Telegram: Please share your recollections in the Reinforcement Learning Group Chat.

+Email: If you prefer, send your notes directly to syao.yana@gmail.com.

+All contributions will be anonymized before being added to this bank.
+Thank you for helping your fellow students!